 I am still maintaining dietary restrictions from my food sensitivities.
 This has been really hard on OH, who cooks a lot of my meals, and a testament to how much he has been trying.
 And one thing that I’ve noticed is that my bladder situation has gotten much better.

 My initial reaction, before being tested, was that coffee with its infamous diuretic properties was increasing my urgency to go.
-But having something warm in the a.m. was so comforting that I just tried to time having a cup more than an hour before I had to get in my car and commute into work.
+But having something warm in the morning was so comforting that I just tried to have one cup more than an hour before I had to get in the car and commute to work.

-But I gradually started drinking coffee again because OH would make a fresh pot in the a.m., which smelled so good, and it was just easier to pour a cup and head back to my computer working at home.
-To my delight, the urgency did not return and I began to take this to mean that avoiding something was helping.
+To my delight, the urgency did not return and I began to take this to mean that still avoiding something was helping.

 The final proof was that I had some wheat inadvertently in some store-bought meatballs.
 The next day the urgency was back, so I examined the ingredients on the label.
 Sure enough: wheat.